angel19951/shell/README.md

 # SHELL
-This read me file corresponds to our shell
+This read me file corresponds to our shell.
-Shell will work as a regular shell interface and will accept execute and look for commands given by the user.
+Our shell will work as a regular shell interface and will accept execute and look for commands given by the user.